vessl-ai/examples/vllm-run/README.md

 * Token throughput: The number of tokens processed/generated per second
 * Time per first token: The time taken from receiving a request to generating the first token
 * Cache utilization: The percentage of data stored in the GPU VRAM's KV cache that is utilized

-> **Note**: The Metric functionality for LLM services is included in the latest upstream version of vLLM and has not been released as a stable release as of February 2024.
-Please exercise caution when using it!

 You can run the benchmark script on your local environment to evaluate the performance of the API server as follows.